fionangq/GCP-YellowTaxi-project/README.md

 #### Overview

-- Airflow is reponsible for the execution of the data ingestion to GCP.
+- Airflow is responsible for the execution of the data ingestion to GCP.
 It is run in our Docker container.
 - Google Cloud Platform (GCP) infrastructure is provisioned by Terraform.
-Once we run the config files using  ```terraform apply``` command, it creates the Big Query (data warehouse) and GCS (data lake) in GCP.
+Once we run the configuration files using ```terraform apply``` command, it creates the Big Query (data warehouse) and GCS (data lake) in GCP.

 #### ETL pipeline

-ETL flow consists two parts: Ingestion and Transformation.
+ETL flow consists of two parts: Ingestion and Transformation.

-In the first pipeline, Airflow manages and executes these following tasks:
+In the first pipeline, Airflow manages and executes the following tasks:

 ![image](https://user-images.githubusercontent.com/107358349/177059033-297fb5e8-ca40-4bff-b4ef-539e2e2bf91d.png)